gruz0/real_estate_agency/README.md

 To build a new version of public image you should:

 1. Run `make docker_build`
-(ensure that you increment tag version in `Makefile` if some changes happened)
+   (ensure that you increment version in `Makefile` if some changes happened)
 1. Run `docker login` with username and password from hub.docker.com
 1. Run `make docker_push` to publish container in hub.docker.com